JuliaKukulies/juliakukulies.github.io/teaching.md

 ## Thesis supervision

-* Benjamin Odenman Holmberg: *Analysis of mesoscale weather systems in the Tibetan plateau region at different resolution using ERA5, HAR and WRF*, 2022
+* Benjamin Odenman Holmberg (Master thesis): *Analysis of mesoscale weather systems in the Tibetan plateau region at different resolution using ERA5, HAR and WRF*, 2022

-* Anna Dugoul: *Characterisation of extreme precipitation events in the Sichuan Basin based on in-situ observations and their connection to mesoscale convective systems and other mesoscale disturbances*, 2022
+* Anna Dugoul (Master thesis): *Characterisation of extreme precipitation events in the Sichuan Basin based on in-situ observations and their connection to mesoscale convective systems and other mesoscale disturbances*, 2022

-* Devashree Niraula: *Assessing the role of extreme precipitation on the Babai river basin and its impact on the Bhari Babai Mulidiversion Project.* , 2021
+* Devashree Niraula (Master thesis): *Assessing the role of extreme precipitation on the Babai river basin and its impact on the Bhari Babai Mulidiversion Project.* , 2021

-* Raquel Flügel: *Evaluating Modelled Precipitation against groundbased Observation and Satellite Data above the Tibetan Plateau*, 2019
+* Raquel Flügel (Bachelor thesis): *Evaluating Modelled Precipitation against groundbased Observation and Satellite Data above the Tibetan Plateau*, 2019